amitlan/website/_posts/2021-04-15-pg14-update-perf.md

 node is not a simple table scan like in the above example, but say a join, in which case there are more plan levels for the data to have to be passed across.

+Okay, so how does this help partitioning?

+Because the old way of carrying out updates needed the scan nodes to produce a full new row matching the target table's schema, the plan would need to contain a separate node for each child table when updating inherited/partitioned tables.
+Remember that non-partitioning inheritance allows each child table to have their own columns, so this hassle was necessary in that case, but an annoyance for partitioning which doesn't allow such thing.

+Now that the scan node only needs to produce the updated columns in its output, and only the columns that are present in the root parent table (and hence all of the child tables) can be updated, there's no need to create a node for each child.
+Instead, there only needs to be one node for the root parent that covers all the children, essentially what you'd get if one were only `select`ing the columns to be updated from the root parent table.

 <!--
 Now consider the case where `foo` has child tables.
 For the purposes of this illustration, I am going to use traditional inheritance (not declarative